 The value-in-use calculation requires the directors to estimate the future cash flows expected to arise from the cash-generating unit and a suitable pre-tax discount rate that is reflective of the cash-generating unit's risk profile, in order to calculate the value in use.
-Details of the assumptions used in the impairment test are detailed in note 11.
+Details of the assumptions used in the impairment test are detailed in note 12.

-Assessment of useful lives and residual values of property, plant and equipment: Assessments of estimated useful lives and residual values are performed annually after considering factors such as technological innovation, maintenance programmes, relevant market information and management consideration.
+Assessment of useful lives and residual values of property, plant and equipment and right-of-use assets: Assessments of estimated useful lives and residual values are performed annually after considering factors such as technological innovation, maintenance programmes, relevant market information and management consideration.
 In assessing residual values the group considers the remaining life of the asset, its projected disposal value and future market conditions.
+The group assesses the right-of-use assets for impairment upon identification of any impairment indicators.